rodrigues-oscar/rodrigues-oscar.github.io/_pages/projects.md

 * Leveraged BeautifulSoup to web scrape construction-related data from Department of Transportation (DOT) websites across states, ensuring real-time access to critical information.
 * Applied data wrangling techniques to process and clean the acquired data, ensuring its accuracy and consistency for further analysis.
 * Implemented a MySQL database system to store and manage construction data, enabling precise identification and disabling of potentially hazardous areas available to the autonomous driving system.

-# Personal #

-Hang tight, this section is still a work in progress!
-{: .notice--success}